panzer20/Random_Walk/README.md

 Installation:
 To run the program, you must:
 1. Install the latest version of Python.
+2. Clone the repository by entering the following command in shell: git clone https://github.com/panzer20/Random_Walk.git
+3. Create a virtual environment by entering the following command in the shell: python3 -m venv your_folder_name
-2. Download and install the matplotlib library by running the command line and entering the command: pip install matplotlib.
+4. In a shell, go to the folder where the cloned repository is located and type the command: pip install -r requirements.txt
-3. Clone or download my repository to a new folder on your computer.
-4. Open the file: wizacja_bladzenie_losowego.py
+5. Open the file: wizacja_bladzenie_losowego.py

 Usage:
 In the file `wizualizacja_bladzenia_losowego.py` in the argument of the `RandomWalk` class (line 8) we provide the number of points to be generated as part of the random walk.